ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_mncnh_portfolio/concept_model.rst

     -
     -
   * - 3
-    - XX% of each facility type have cesarian section capabilities
+    - % of each facility type have cesarian section capabilities
-    -
+    - Public/governmental health facility (62%), private and/or NGO health facility (73%), at home  (0%), other (50%)
-    -
+    - EmONC (Ethiopia; saved at J:\Project\simulation_science\optimization_model_data\EmONC 2016_Master Dataset_Final\ETH_EmONC Assessment 2016_Final Report Jan11 2018.pdf)
-    -
+    - We want these to be location specific, please code accordingly.
+These are placeholder values for now (extracted from the EmONC Final Report, link in 'Source' column; the 'other' value is made-up), hopefully we will be able to find similar data available for Pakistan and Nigeria.
   * - 4
     - XX relative risk on incidence of hemorrhage and obstructed labor
     -